UniLink: App for Exchange Students

 The problem

-How can we make it LESS OVERWHELMING to navigate academics, culture, and daily life for exchange students?
+How Might We… make it less overwhelming to navigate academics, culture, and daily life for exchange students?

 How Might We